sharzun/sharzun/README.md

 - 👋 Hi, I’m @sharzun
-- 🎓 I'm a Third-year Electrical and Electronics Engineering student specializing in Computer Engineering at Universiti Teknologi Malaysia (UTM)
+- 🎓 I'm a Final year Electronics (Computer) Engineering student Universiti Teknologi Malaysia (UTM).
-- 🔎 I’m interested in Cybersecurity and Ethical Hacking
+- 🔎 I’m interested in Penetration Testing in Cybersec, especially in Network and Web pentesting.
-- 🌱 I’m currenlty developing and improving my skills and knowledge in Cybersecurity while stydying for my undergraduate degree.
+- 🌱 I’m currenlty developing and improving my skills and knowledge in that field while studying for my undergraduate degree.

 <!---
 sharzun/sharzun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.